The history of Australian television

 1950s

 The first television broadcast in Australia occurred on 16 September 1956.
-The event was organised by TCN-9 Sydney, featuring a variety of programming including news bulletins, live sport, and children's shows.
+It was an event was that was organised by TCN-9 Sydney and it featured a variety of programming including news bulletins, live sport, and children's shows.

-Television rapidly gained popularity in Australia, and by 1957 there were already 200,000 sets in homes around the country.
+As a result, television rapidly gained popularity in Australia.
+By 1957 there were already 200,000 sets in homes around the country.

-Kennedy was a master of improvisation and his show became must-see viewing for many Australians.
+Kennedy became famous as a master of improvisation and his show became must-see viewing for many Australians.

 1960s

-In September 1964, Channel 0 (which would later become Network 10) was launched in Melbourne.
+In September 1964, Channel 0 (which would later become Network 10) had launched in Melbourne.

 1970s